Mohsinrazaa/Time-Series-project/README.md

 **Goal:**
 > Predictions for April, May, June, July, August, September 2021.

-## Time series forecasting using ARIMA models
+## 2.Time series forecasting using ARIMA models

 In this project, you are requested to demonstrate Auto Regressive Integrated Moving Average (ARIMA) model and use it to forecast a time series.
 Perform the following: